 Pollution Prevention and Waste Management

 As with any dataset, there are several factors to consider when using the TRI data.
-Key factors associated with data presented are summarized in the Introduction.
+Key factors associated with data used in the National Analysis are summarized in the Introduction.
 For more information see Factors to Consider When Using Toxics Release Inventory Data.

 This page was published in March 2022 and uses the 2020 TRI National Analysis dataset made public in TRI Explorer in October 2021.